 The legislative body may adopt guidance, forms, review worksheets, cost-reimbursement agreements, and other procedures to support this policy.

-This policy should be reviewed when CHIP law or program guidance changes or when local experience shows that updates are needed.
+The legislative body should review this policy when CHIP law or Guidance changes or when local experience shows that updates are needed.

 EFFECTIVE DATE.
 This policy will become effective immediately upon its adoption by the [INSERT Name of Municipal Legislative Body].